BioGRID/BioGRID-Annotation/README.md

 #### Process UNIPROTKB

 + Run: **python UNIPROT_downloadProteins.py** - This will download a file for each organism we are interested in containing both SWISS-PROT and TREMBL proteins.
 These will be parsed out in the subsequent steps.

++ Run: **python UNIPROT_parseProteins.py** - This will process each of the files downloaded in the previous step and load their annotation information into appropriate tables.